Photo/Go Ito

 The highlight of the 2022 season is the newly added "DISURUPTION Ti²."
 This model is the top of the range in its category, and as the name suggests, it is characterized by incorporating twice as much titanium as the regular model

 Performance comparable to GS skis.
-Titanium's stability makes the ski's handling unmatched at high speeds.
+Thanks to the stability of titanium, the ski's performance at high speeds is unmatched.

 First of all, the "DISURUPTION" series has three functions that allow you to make sharp turns